Progress-Harold/NobleBout/README.md

   - To start typing a message type `i` on your keyboard.
 Then type what you want.
   - To cancel or NOT save (commit) this message and the work just type `:q!`.
 That will quit and get you out of the visual editor.
   - To save your message just type`:wq`.
 That stands for “write“ and “quit“.

+# Prototype Known Bugs:

+- When a choice is made the label the reslt is calculated and the label updates
+- When the timer is up if the choices cause a draw, then the game will no longer function.
+    - Expected: that the timer will run again like normal.
+-  Restart button is not tapable at all times
+-  Title screen button is not tapable at all times